kolmoore/Cooking-Assistant/Documentation/UserGuide.md

 ## Getting Started

 1. **Installation**: Follow the installation instructions in the `README.md` file to set up the application on your local machine.
+2. **Open AI API**: For full functionality the user needs to order a project API key via https://platform.openai.com/account/api-keys.
-2. **Launch the Application**: Run the application by executing the following command in your terminal: python app.py
+3. **Launch the Application**: Run the application by executing the following command in your terminal: main.py

 ## Features